-This site is here to provide information on a research project on the relationships between Indigenous health services and Indigenous rights in cities.
-My name is Sarah Nelson and I’m doing this research as part of my PhD in human geography at the University of Toronto.
+This site is here to provide information on ongoing research projects on Indigenous community health, reconciliation, and resurgence.
+My name is Sarah Nelson and I’m currently a postdoctoral fellow at Queen’s University in Kingston.

-This is a collaborative research project and so the purpose of this site is to make ongoing information related to the research available to collaborators, participants, potential participants, and anyone interested in Indigenous health and Indigenous rights.
+My research is collaborative and so the purpose of this site is to make ongoing information related to the research available to collaborators, participants, potential participants, and anyone else who is interested!

 I am currently working in Algonquin territory, in the valley of the Kiji Sibi (the Ottawa River), in particular in Lanark County and areas where there has not to date been formal recognition of Algonquin communities by the federal government.
 I am interested in the process of memory – how community memories are sustained through generations of displacement, opposition, colonialism, and community resilience.
 I am interested in aging and the life course as it relates to intergenerational roles within communities, and the ways in which memory and aging interrelate in the context of oral histories held by communities, and sustained by land and place.